dry-rb/dry-rails/docsite/source/index.html.md

 end
 ```

-`safe_params` returns a dry-schema result object, you can use it return a default error response, ie:
+`safe_params` returns a dry-schema result object, you can use it to return a default error response, ie:

 ```ruby
 class ApplicationController < ActionController::Base